sudostake/resources/docs/execution/sudostake-roadmap-near-mvp.md

 **Target:** Nov 15, 2025  •  **Status:** In progress (blocker resolved)

-**Scope:** Optimized path (near‑sdk‑rs PR #1369 merged): code‑hash registry, WASM size reductions, deploy global SudoStake Vault, smooth migration from per‑vault instances, all behind flags.
+**Scope:** Complete the optimized path (enabled by [near-sdk-rs PR #1369](https://github.com/near/near-sdk-rs/pull/1369)): add the code-hash registry, shrink the contracts, deploy a shared SudoStake Vault, and migrate from per-vault instances using feature flags.

-**Checkpoint:** Nov 1, 2025 readiness check to validate optimized path milestones; fallback to embedded `vault.wasm` in Factory remains documented but is not expected.
+**Checkpoint:** Nov 1, 2025 readiness check to confirm milestones and keep the embedded `vault.wasm` fallback on standby.

-- Includes: E2E tests; before/after size & cost report; public view compatibility; migration plan; feature flags.
+- Includes: end-to-end tests, before/after size and cost report, public view compatibility, migration guide, and feature flags.

 #### Execution Plan — Next Steps

-0. Activate NPR tracker in `near_vault_factory` and `near_vault` (metrics/events for protocol rewards).
+1. Activate NPR trackers in `near_vault_factory` and `near_vault` to capture protocol rewards metrics.
-1. Re‑implement SudoStake `near_vault` as a stand‑alone, reproducible contract (clean build, deterministic release process).
+2. Publish a reproducible build of the standalone `near_vault` contract.
-2. Deploy SudoStake `near_vault` as a global contract (single code‑hash; retain public view compatibility).
+3. Deploy `near_vault` as a shared contract and keep public views intact.
-3. Re‑implement SudoStake `near_vault_factory` to use the global `near_vault` to deploy new vaults (via code‑hash registry).
-4. Deploy updated `near_vault_factory` to testnet.
+4. Update `near_vault_factory` to pull from the shared contract through the code-hash registry.
-5. Integrate new factory in `sudostake_web_near` and `sudostake_agent_near`.
+5. Ship the new factory to testnet.
-6. Integrate the counter‑offers mechanism on clients (`sudostake_web_near`, `sudostake_agent_near`).
+6. Point `sudostake_web_near` and `sudostake_agent_near` at the updated factory and counter-offer flow.
-7. Testnet testing/audits; publish size/cost report and migration guide.
+7. Run testnet verification, release the size/cost report, and finalize the migration guide.

 Notes
-- Steps 0–7 complete Milestone 2 on testnet with flags for safe rollout.
+- Steps 1–7 finish Milestone 2 on testnet with feature-flag protection.
-- Counter-offers remain amount-only for this phase; extensions can follow after Milestone 3.
+- Counter-offers stay amount-only in this phase; enhancements land after Milestone 3.

 #### Milestone 2 Burndown (Updated Weekly)
 | Workstream | Owner | Status | Notes / Next Action |